 An insurance intermediary vested with underwriting authority from an insurer.

 An agent appointed by a Member to provide services and perform duties such as advising on a Member's underwriting commitments and providing a link between the Member and their syndicates.
-Usually used by Members who are providing Third Party Capital to syndicates.
+Used by Members who are providing private Third Party Capital to syndicates.

 Net premiums written

 Gross premiums written less outward reinsurance premiums written.

 A year of account that is left open beyond the usual third year as a result of future liabilities not being accurately quantifiable for the Reinsurance To Close (RITC).

 Mutual insurance associations carrying on a form of international maritime insurance whose membership is composed of UK and foreign ship owners.

 Performance Management Directorate (“PMD”)

 A key part of Lloyd’s management and control of the Market.
 It sets various minimum standards and collects information from syndicates to review their relative performances, providing feedback to the Managing Agents and underwriters.
 It vets applications for new syndicates wishing to set up in Lloyd’s.
 It also annually approves all the syndicates’ business plans.

 A group of insurers through which particular risks are insured, normally by each insurer assuming an agreed proportion of the risk, premiums, losses and expenses being shared in the same proportion.